Intuned/intuned-api-sdk-typescript/docs/models/operations/getjobrunsresponsebody.md

 # GetJobRunsResponseBody

-Array of job runs with pagination info
+Array of JobRuns with pagination info.

 ## Example Usage